-Figure 45: Keyboard & Mouse tab for single desktop
+Figure 47: Keyboard & Mouse tab for single desktop

-dvanced \$

-Hardware Info Keyboard & Mouse Event Ha andling Analog Display Arrangement Channel Icon

-PC's Keyboard/Mo ouse USB port connected to KMS p ort: yes 💌

-This video input is s: a single desktop v

-Select PCs OS: Windows with driver installed and method to terminate MDM to PC connection: by clicking outside window $\checkmark$
+advanced ۲ Hardware Info Keyboard & Mouse Event H andling Analog Display Arrangement Channel Icon PC's Keyboard/Mo This video input is ouse USB port connected to KMS p ort: yes 🗸 Select PCs OS: Windows with driver installed MAC OS and method to terminate MDM to PC connection: by clicking outside window $\checkmark$ Linux Windows with driver installed

-MAC OS

-Linux

-Windows with driver installed

 - PC's Keyboard/Mouse USB port is connected to KMS port / Etherface-1: a drop-down menu allows selecting one of the USB ports of the MDM to be connected to the PC.
 Select the USB (KMS) port number, which is connected to the same PC as this video connection.
 Select 'none' when this video input has no USB connection or select 'this Etherface-1' if the Keyboard & Mouse are connected through the Etherface-1 connection. - This video input is part of an extended desktop: select this if the connected PC • is part of an extended desktop setting.
 When selected 4 new input fields open to enter more details.
 Please refer to further explanations below. - Select PCs OS: select the Operating System used on the PC.
-Please refer to ٠ further explanations below. - and the method to terminate MDM to PC connection: 'by clicking outside of • window' is the convenient choice but may cause some problems, or 'with 'break' character'.
+Please refer to further explanations below. - and the method to terminate MDM to PC connection: 'by clicking outside of window' is the convenient choice but may cause some problems, or 'with 'break' character'.
 For details please read below.

-Advanced Hardware Info Keyboard & Mouse Event Handling Analog Display Arrangement Cha nnel Icon PC's Keyboard/Mo ouse USB port connected to KMS port: yes 🗸 This video input i the connected part of an extended desktop Select PCs OS: Windows with driver installed 💌 and method to terminate MDM to PC connection: by clicking outside window 💌 Desktop Width: 0 🗢 Desktop Height: 0 🗢 with 'break' character - 0 Position V: 0 by clicking outside window
+Advanced Hardware Info Keyboard & Mouse Event Handling Analog Display Arrangement Chan inel Icon PC's Keyboard/Mo ouse USB port connected to KMS port: yes This video input i the connected part of an extended desktop Select PCs OS: Windows with driver installed 💌 and method to terminate MDM to PC connection: by clicking outside window 🛩 Desktop Width: 0 Cesktop Height: 0 with 'break' character 0 Position V: 0 by clicking outside window

-Figure 47: Mouse Modes shows the detailed flow of the possible selections.
+Figure 49: Mouse Modes shows the detailed flow of the possible selections.